Freedom in the Galaxy

 Freedom in the Galaxy, subtitled "The Star Rebellions, 5764 AD", is a space opera board game published by Simulations Publications, Inc. (SPI) in 1979.

 Description

-Freedom in the Galaxy is a two-player game where, similar to Star Wars, rebels seek to overthrow a tyrannical Galactic Empire by winning the support of local planet populations, raising armies and eventually defeating Imperial navies and armies.
+Freedom in the Galaxy is a two-player game where, similar to Star Wars, rebels seek to overthrow a tyrannical Galactic Empire by winning the support from the populations of nearby planets, raising armies and eventually defeating Imperial navies and armies.
 One player controls the rebellion, and the other player seeks to quell the rebellion.

 The game has both a short version and a complex campaign version.
 Combat is done on both a grand scale, with armies and starfleets engaged against each other, and at an individual level.